The Portishead Line

 Pill

-We’re setting up our site compounds off Monmouth Road and at Lodway, near the hammer and spanner sculpture.
-Temporary traffic lights will be in place near Station House as we prepare to demolish the building in May to create space for the new station forecourt.
-The garages on Avon Road will then be demolished to make way for a larger railway bridge.
+We’ve demolished Station House to make way for the new station forecourt.
+The garages on Avon Road will also soon be demolished to make way for a larger railway bridge.

 Ecology